AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

 - Credentials Type/Kind:
   - **Secret Text**:
     - MYVARNAME contains the path of the file with secret text, i.e NFS_SERVER_IP, TEAMS_WEBHOOK_URL
+  - **Secret File**:
+    - Essentially content of a secret but in a file
   - **Standard username and password**:
     - MYVARNAME is set to `<username>:<password>` or `MYVARNAME_USR` & `MYVARNAME_PSW`
+  - **Certificate**:
+    - This is a #PKCS12 cert file and password if needed, if you need to connect to something for authentication for example.
+  - **SSH Username and Key**:
+    - SSH username and its associated private key
+  - **Docker Host & Auth**:
+    - Used for access to Docker daemon, have jenkins access the docker api.

 - Each `credential` type supported for the `environment` directive, must be supported in the credential binding plugin and have a special handler in Declarative Pipeline